 The first thing you will notice when it comes to the FreeSea Mini aquarium heater is its shape.

-Unlike the rest of the tube-shaped aquarium heaters, this one is actually pretty small and… round.
+Same as with Hygger’s aquarium heater, this one is actually pretty small and… round.

 Yes, that’s an interesting shape and I’m actually surprised how stylish it looks.